-VAT at the standard rate must be charged on the lease of immovable property when the lessee is a taxable person and is engaged in taxable activities by at least 90%.
+VAT at the standard rate must be charged on the lease of immovable property (with the exception of leasing of residential dwellings) when the lessee is a taxable person and is engaged in taxable activities by at least 90%.
 The lessor has the right to opt not to impose VAT on the specific property.
 The option is irrevocable.